7 min read

 "Where's the lord?"

-The man stopped someone at the path leading to the training grounds inside the courtyard and asked.
+The man stopped someone at the passage leading to the training yard inside the courtyard and asked.

 The lord?
 Vigo?